Dick Morris: Radio and TV host

+Beginning in 2013, Morris' Super PAC For America disbursed approximately $1.7mm for "fundraising" to the television network, Newsmax.
+Emails from both Morris and Newsmax were paid for by Super PAC for America.
+Some media outlets speculate that Morris took advantage of Super PAC For America donations by paying Newsmax for fundraising which in turn paid Morris large sums of money to 'rent' his email list.
+Morris was a regular guest on multiple Newsmax shows, such as American Agenda, Greg Kelly Reports and Spicer & Co..
+In 2021, Morris launched a weekly half-hour show on Newsmax TV, Dick Morris Democracy.

 Morris was host of a daily radio talk show on WPHT in Philadelphia, Pennsylvania, from 2013 to 2015.
 Morris cited his desire to campaign for 2016 Republican candidates as his reason for leaving.

-In 2021, Morris launched a weekly half-hour show on Newsmax TV, Dick Morris Democracy.
-He's also a regular guest on other Newsmax shows, such as American Agenda, Greg Kelly Reports and Spicer & Co..
-In 2021 Morris also launched a one-hour radio program on WABC in New York City, aired from noon to 1 PM on Sundays.
+In 2021, Morris launched a one-hour radio program on WABC in New York City, airing from noon to 2 PM on Sunday afternoons with co-host Doug DiPierro.

-DVD
+Film

 Morris has appeared in, and wrote the screenplay for, the documentary film FahrenHYPE 9/11.
 The film was a response to Michael Moore's 2004 film, Fahrenheit 9/11.

-Tax problems
+Personal life and tax problems

+Morris is married to author Eileen McGann, who is a Catholic.
+Morris was a non-practicing Jew and later converted to Catholicism.

-Morris failed to pay a variety of state and federal taxes beginning in 1996.
+He failed to pay a variety of state and federal taxes beginning in 1996.
 In 2010, he declared that he had reached an agreement with the State of Connecticut, and that he is committed to paying his taxes: "Following a difficult period in my life, I fell into arrears.
 But since then, I have paid almost $3 million in state and federal taxes."
 In 2012, the lien that had been placed on his house was lifted.